-Funding opportunities elsewhere on campus include thesis/dissertation grants from the Center for the Study of Women in Society, the Graduate School, the Humanities Center, and others.
+Additional SOJC funding opportunities can be found at https://sojcstudent.uoregon.edu/ graduate/funding-opportunities/.
+Funding opportunities elsewhere on campus include thesis/dissertation grants from the Center for the Study of Women in Society, the Division of Graduate Studies, the Humanities Center, and others.
 These opportunities are competitive; you should contact the awarding department or center for more information.
-The Graduate School maintains a Graduate Funding & Awards webpage and will help students locate grants and fellowships in their field.
+The Division of Graduate Studies maintains a Graduate Funding & Awards webpage and will help students locate grants and fellowships in their field.
 Students should begin their funding search early to allow time to complete the application process and meet application deadlines.